Dit05/ultrakrill/README.md

 You can press *down* and *up* to view statistics on the death screen.
 These are also sent over serial encoded as JSON upon death.

 ## Gameplay tips
+- Your health cannot run out completely over time, only from damage.
 - Jumping quickly after ending a slide lets you fly through the air quickly.
 - Explosive shots spill more blood.
 - Imps contain more blood than filths, making up for their increased health.